Last Updated on: 13th July 2025, 02:18 pm

 Changes in Map Rotations

-In Ranked, now only three maps staying: Erangel, Miramar and Taego.
-Sanhok and Vikendi got removed again, which maybe good or not depending who you ask.
+In Ranked, now only three maps are staying: Erangel, Miramar and Taego.
+Sanhok and Vikendi got removed again, which may be good or no,t depending on who you ask.
 The goal, they said, is more balance and faster queuing.

 Small changes to terrain and loot spots have also happened, but casual and normal players won’t see much change—those maps stay the same for them.